daniel-broadhead/daily-dev/notes/Week_16_Notes.md

 # Learnings
 - My brain is jello
 - Overlapping problems are difficult.
 Greedy soln practice with overlapping.
+- binary search can work on rotated arrays, if sorted